 The amount of support is calculated as a percentage of the accepted project budget.
-The structure of this budget and what costs are acceptable are explained in detail in the VLAIO Guide to the Cost Model on VLAIO's website.
+The structure of this budget and what costs are acceptable are explained in detail in the Cost Model on VLAIO's website.

 As mentioned above, the support percentage consists of a basal subsidy rate, possibly increased by one or more surcharges.